Chorus sets the stage for the actions that are to take place between England and France.

 Act 4, Scene 2 Setting: The French camp

 The French army prepares itself to do battle with the English.
-A messenger arrives and informs them that the English are ready to do battle.
+A messenger arrives and informs them that the English are also ready to do battle.
 The Dauphin delivers an arrogant speech predicting the French victory, which is followed by an account by Grandpre, a French soldier, on the extremely poor condition of the English army.
 After several more derogative comments about the English, the French set off to battle.

 Act 4, Scene 3 Setting: The English camp